A Gentleman in Moscow: Sofia

 Sofia is a quiet, highly intelligent child.
-Her potential manifests itself during games of hide-and-seek that she wins in record time.
+Her potential manifests itself through various escapades, including games of hide-and-seek as a young girl and quickly navigating the hotel in order to surprise her foster father.

 Later, Sofia takes piano lessons.
 She surprises the Count by playing a Chopin nocturne (Opus 9, number 2, in E-flat major) after only a few lessons.
 It is clear to both the piano teacher and the Count that Sofia is a musical prodigy.

-Wine
+Observations of life in the Soviet Union

+The Count's experiences with the various forces of the Revolution, the Soviet state, and foreign guests provide opportunities for reflection on different historic moments through the Cold War.
+The Count's views are particularly affected by the experience of his childhood friend after being asked to censor one of Chekhov's letters, which culminates alongside Sofia's artistry in the climax of the book.

+Food and drink

+Many events in the book take place in the hotel's public areas, particularly at the Metropol's main restaurant, the Boyarsky, the hub of the Count's social activity.
+His interactions with other characters often center around food and beverage choices.
 Many classic French and world wines are mentioned in the book.
 Châteauneuf-du-Pape is especially key to the storyline.

 Analysis

 Towles's approach in A Gentleman in Moscow was described as a "gorgeous sleight of hand" by The New York Times:

 Reception

 Kirkus Reviews found the book to be "a great novel, a nonstop pleasure brimming with charm, personal wisdom, and philosophic insight.
 This book more than fulfills the promise of Towles' stylish debut, Rules of Civility."
 NPR opined that "A Gentleman in Moscow is a novel that aims to charm ... and the result is winning, stylish ...
 Flair is always the goal – Towles never lets anyone merely say goodbye when they could bid adieu, never puts a period where an exclamation point or dramatic ellipsis could stand."
-At Book Marks, a review aggregator website, the novel received a cumulative "Positive" rating based on 11 reviews: 3 "Rave", 5 "Positive", and 3 "Mixed".
-Camilla, Duchess of Cornwall recommended the book to those in isolation during the COVID-19 pandemic.
+Queen Camilla, then Camilla, Duchess of Cornwall, recommended the book to those in isolation during the COVID-19 pandemic.

 A Gentleman in Moscow was a finalist for the 2016 Kirkus Prize in Fiction & Literature.
 It was also an International Dublin Literary Award nominee (2018 longlist).

 The audiobook, narrated by Nicholas Guy Smith, was an AudioFile Magazine Earphones Award winner in 2016.